 I know I definitely feel a difference in my mood, productivity, anxiety, focus, and energy when I work in the morning.
 It’s a feeling I just don’t get from an afternoon workout.

 I’ve developed a chronic sleep habit of late, meaning some days I either work out in the afternoon, or don’t work out at all.

 And if I can only fit in an afternoon workout, I don’t beat myself up.
 I celebrate for still staying committed to my fitness goals.

 If you can only workout in the afternoon, because of scheduling commitments, you’re too tired or in too much pain to workout in the morning, don’t stress.
 Work out in the afternoon and feel damn proud of yourself for it.

 BUUT if you can manage a morning workout, I highly recommend it.
 Here’s what I’ve noticed from working out in the morning.

 I feel happier and calmer

-When I work out in the morning, I feel more cheerful, sociable, and calm throughout the day.
+Morning workouts are better for me, because afterward I feel more cheerful, sociable, and calm.
 I’m in a way, way better mood.

 That runner’s high feeling is a real thing – and it lasts a lot longer than a cup of coffee, too.
 It lifts me up and buoys me on a rainbow throughout the rest of my day.